 The University of California Davis has an enrollment of approximately 30,000 students.
 Free, 90-minute guided walking tours are given weekdays at 9 and 1 and Saturdays at 11; they depart from the Walter A. Buehler Alumni and Visitors Center.
 Reservations are required and should be made at least 1 week in advance; phone (530) 752-8111.

-The Jan Shrem and Maria Manetti Shrem Museum of Art, currently under construction on Alumni Lane at Old Davis Road (near the university welcome center), will include the collection formerly housed in the Richard L. Nelson Gallery, along with works by UC Davis faculty and alumni.
-It is scheduled to open Nov.
-13, 2016; for additional information phone (530) 752-8500.
+The Jan Shrem and Maria Manetti Shrem Museum of Art, recently opened on Old Davis Road at Alumni Lane (near the university welcome center), includes the collection formerly housed in the Richard L. Nelson Gallery, along with works by UC Davis faculty and alumni.
+Phone (530) 752-8500.

 Visitor InfoDavis Chamber of Commerce 604 Third St. DAVIS, CA 95616.
 Phone:(530)756-5160